companieshouse/go-tiff2pdf/README.md

 * `PDF-PageSize`
 * `PDF-FullPage`

-Set a `X-Request-ID` header to add a unique ID to request log output.
+Log messages for a request are linked together using a randomly generated unique ID.
+You can set the `X-Request-ID` header to override the default random ID.

 #### Example request